taulinger/ccrypt-j-cli/README.md

 ## Building from source

-Prerquisites
+Prerequisites
-- JDK 11 or later must be installed (https://adoptopenjdk.net/)
+- JDK 11 or later must be installed (https://adoptium.net/)
 - Maven 3 must be installed

 Steps